pingcap/blog/github-discussions-bringing-the-open-source-community-closer-together-and-all-in-github.md

 ## Overview of Discussions

 > "Software communities don't just write code together.
-They brainstorm feature ideas, help new users get their bearings, and collaborate on best ways to use the software. …Conversations need their own place—that's what GitHub Discussions is for."
+They brainstorm feature ideas, help new users get their bearings, and collaborate on best ways to use the software. ...Conversations need their own place—that's what GitHub Discussions is for."
 [GitHub Blog: New from Satellite 2020](https://github.blog/2020-05-06-new-from-satellite-2020-github-codespaces-github-discussions-securing-code-in-private-repositories-and-more/)

 Discussions is a beta feature that GitHub launched earlier 2020.
 At first, it was only open to a few select projects, such as Next.js and Office 365 CLI.